awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

  If you plan to load data from a dump of a MySQL database that is external to Amazon RDS, then you might want to create an EC2 instance to copy the dump files to, and then load the data into your DB cluster or DB instance from that EC2 instance\.
 Using this approach, you can compress the dump file\(s\) before copying them to the EC2 instance in order to reduce the network costs associated with copying data to Amazon RDS\.
 You can also encrypt the dump file or files to secure the data as it is being transferred across the network\.

- Find instructions on how to load the snapshot of your replication source into your replica target for your database engine following\.
+Use the following instructions to load the snapshot of your replication source into your replica target for your database engine\.

 |  Database engine  |  Instructions  |